Reasonable energy usage as an advantage of healthy environment

 Geothermal power plants use hydrothermal resources that have both water (hydro) and heat (thermal).
 Geothermal power plants require high-temperature hydrothermal resources that come from either dry steam wells or from hot water wells.
 A power plan with more than 100 units generates totally more than 3,000 MW of steam turbines for geothermal power plants, ranging from small output to large output units to meet various operational requirements.

 Despite remembers of negative events in history, nuclear energy is one of the most effective, the most safer and the most nature friendly energy producing technology available for the global population these days.
 One nuclear reactor with net summer electricity generating capacity of about 581 megawatts of electrical power.
 Globally operate over 350 power plants that generate US, China, India, Russia, and Europe cities.

 There are already running experimental projects that are testing alternative energy sources:

 6. 1 Fusion energy

 fusion power plants that bring an additional opportunity to the electrification of the global needs.

-One more experimental solution under the development is an ambient energy and getting the electricity power from the vibrations.
+One more experimental solution under the development is ambient energy and getting the electrical power from the vibrations.

-The most significant impact of the energy sources transformation is the sustainability of resources for such volume of global population with possibility to handle level of the solution making disadvantage of the human health.
+The most significant impact of the energy sources transformation is the sustainability of resources for such volume of the global population with the possibility to handle the level of the solution making disadvantage of the human health.